Skip to Content

 That said, though, Cinnamon Bay Beach is undeniably amazing.
 As the longest beach on St. John, this sandy beach allows visitors to spread out and never really feels crowded.
 Its combination of soft sand, turquoise water, lush vegetation, and plenty of amenities makes it a popular choice among park visitors.

 Cinnamon Bay is also home to the only campground in Virgin Islands National Park, offering platform tent sites, deluxe eco-tents, and a limited number of cottage rooms.
+This is one of the greatest beach camping experiences in the national parks.

 Other amenities include a restaurant, food truck, beach bar, watersports center, beach chair rentals, souvenir shop, restrooms, and showers.
 In other words, Cinnamon Bay Beach has everything you need for a fun day at the beach.